openstack-k8s-operators/architecture/examples/dt/adoption/rhv/README.md

-# RHV base adoption Topology
+# RHV base adoption topology

-This topology contains Director deployed source openStack on RHV that is networked together with RHV deployed openshift cluster.
-This topology executes test suite that verifies adoption from existing 17.1 osp deployment into podified openstack.
-The upgrade/migration to the podified OpenStack requires planning various aspects of the environment such as node roles, planning your network topology.
+This topology contains director deployed source OpenStack(OSP) on Red Hat Virtualization(RHV) that is networked together with RHV deployed Openshift cluster.
+This topology executes test suite that verifies adoption from existing 17.1 OSP deployment into podified Openstack.
+The upgrade/migration to the podified OpenStack requires planning various aspects of the environment such as node roles, planning your network topology, etc.

 ## General information